m2049r/xmrwallet/doc/BUILDING-external-libs.md

 ```
 ```
 # <patch monero code as needed>
-# also, don't abort on warnings:
+# also, don't abort on warnings (this is only an issue >v0.11.0.0):
 diff --git a/CMakeLists.txt b/CMakeLists.txt
 index 1f74f59..2c791c0 100644
 --- a/CMakeLists.txt